Skip to main content

 Stay current with inclusive teaching literature and strategies

 Committing to inclusive teaching and to fostering inclusive learning environments is not a one-time exercise.
 On the contrary, it is a continuous practice to learn, implement, and evaluate inclusive teaching practices.
 Inclusive pedagogy is social justice oriented, regardless of discipline.
 Instructors with an inclusive teaching mindset understand and value the importance of keeping abreast of current practices.
-They deliberately learn more about critical pedagogies and teaching practices on diversity in education.
-Furthermore, they do not limit their commitment to diversity, equity, and inclusion only to the classroom setting; they seek ways to apply their pledge to their departments and disciplines.
+They deliberately learn more about critical pedagogies and equitable teaching practices.72 Furthermore, they do not limit their commitment to diversity, equity, and inclusion only to the classroom setting; they seek ways to apply their pledge to their departments and disciplines.

-Stephen Brookfield argues that an important component of self-evaluation is through engagement with theoretical literature (see principle 7).
+Stephen Brookfield argues that an important component of self-evaluation is through engagement with theoretical literature (refer to Principle 7).
 Engaging with “educational theory, philosophy, and research can provide new and provocative ways of seeing our actions and the meanings students take from our work.”
-Theoretical literature “sometimes also introduces us to new vistas that broaden our understanding and force us to reappraise old assumptions.”
+Theoretical literature “sometimes also introduces us to new vistas that broaden our understanding and force us to reappraise old assumptions.”73

 Teaching Strategies